basimkhajwal/RayTracer/README.md

   <img src="progress/process.png" alt="Parsing Process" />
 </p>

 The first stage involves reading the stream of characters from the input file given to the program, then a process called _tokenising_ is performed.
 This heavily simplifies the input by removing comments, whitespace and sectionining groups of characters into entities known as _tokens_.
-Luckily for me, tokenising is a very common procedure and there was a builtin class in the Scala libraries called StreamTokeniser which handled most of heavy duty work and all I had to implement was a thin wrapper or it so it would function according to my needs.
+Luckily for me, tokenising is a very common procedure and there was a builtin class in the Scala libraries called StreamTokeniser which handled most of heavy duty work and all I had to implement was a thin wrapper over it so it would function according to my needs.
 Now, the input file has been transformed from a stream of characters into a stream of tokens.

 Consequently, the second stage reads in these tokens and builds a sequence of rendering commands out of them.
 This was one of the more complex tasks since it was specific to the PBRT file format and I needed to match the specification exactly doing this process.
 Each rendering command would require multiple tokens and I built a whole set of parsing functions in order to be handle each type.
+In order to do this, I consulted the specification<sup>[[8](#8)]</sup> as mentioned but also the existing source code<sup>[[9](#9)]</sup> which allowed me to double check to make sure that the logic I used was correct in my own code and also as a guideline to structure my own code.
+For example, when reading the input file it could end up referencing another file to read input out of, as a result the second stage would have to call the first stage again to ask for more tokens from a different file.
+This process could have been quite complex to implement but, using the existing implementation, I saw the original creators had the idea to use a data structure called a stack which helped me to simplify my code.

 Eventually, each rendering command would then be passed onto the rendering pipeline, the details of which have been the topic of discussion of the rest of the report.
 From there the final image would then be generated using all the various rendering techniques and options set by the image file.
 In the end, I am quite happy with the results of my parser and I managed to read the vast majority of the file format (some parts were omitted for simplicity) using just under 1100 lines of code - compared to the C++ Parser used within the actual PBRT implementation which uses about 4500 lines of code.
 This further highlights how using Scala has been a good tool to increase productivity and reduce how much code will be needed.